 As a national certification, the CPEN exam will cover topics and situations that our nurses would not encounter due to geographic constraints.
 This course will enhance our nurses' knowledge in caring for a variety of conditions that can be seen in a Pediatric Emergency Department.

-After attending this event, the participants will be able to:
+After completing this activity, the learner will be able to:

-- identify two signs of sepsis in neonates
+- Identify 2 signs of sepsis in neonates

 In support of improving patient care, the University of Pittsburgh is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 5.75 contact hours.

 Other health care professionals will receive a certificate of attendance confirming the number of contact hours commensurate with the extent of participation in this activity.

 - 5.75 ANCCUPMC Provider Unit is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation